Christian-M-Silva/exemplo-de-readme/README.md

 ### Built with

-- Semantic HTML5 markup
-- Tailwindcss
-- ReactJS
-- Axios
+- Tasks
-- useState
+- Usadas
-- useEffect
+- No
-- API consumption
+- Projeto

 ### What I learned

-I learned how to use axios, useEffect and useState inside ReactJS to consume an API and return information from that API in my project.
+O que aprendi

 ## Author